 What do Indigenous land acknowledgements mean to you?

 The School of Public Policy & Administration at York University and its undergraduate student association, the PPASA, invite high school students to submit essays that reflect on Indigenous land acknowledgements in Canada, their meaning and the change you hope they will bring about in society and in terms of how they can shape and impact public policy.

 High school students in grades 10-12 are invited to participate.
 Individual submissions or co-authored essays by up to 3 authors will be considered.

 The essays should be 500-1000 words (1-2 pages) in length.

 A group of faculty, current students and alumni from the School of Public Policy & Administration will review the essays and nominate 3 winners.
 Essays can be submitted online no later than Monday October 24, 2022.

 The authors of the three highest ranked essays, along with their parent(s) or other designated guest(s), will be invited to the School’s annual Student, Alumni, and Community Recognition Awards Dinner at York University.
 The essay winners will also receive a monetary reward: $200 for the 1st place, $150 for the 2nd place and $100 for the 3rd place.

-In 2021 the prizes will be presented on Thursday, November 25, 2021 at a hybrid virtual/in-person event.
-To learn more about past year's celebrations, please visit our School of Public Policy and Administration Student, Alumni and Community Recognition Awards Dinner archive.
+In 2022 the prizes will be presented on Thursday, November 24, 2022 at an in-person event.
+To learn more about past year's celebrations, please visit our Student, Alumni and Community Recognition Awards Dinner archive.